Wael1122/waa/Neofetch-vs-Screenfetch.md

 Let me start by saying this; Don't bring up the argument about bash only syntax and portability between shells.
 Screenfetch uses `#!/usr/bin/env bash` as it's shebang so all POSIX compliancy and portability between other shells goes out the window.
 Since Screenfetch is using the bash shebang, bash features **should** be used over portable ones since they're faster, more feature-full and don't spawn external processes.

-In short, the script is a mess, it's glue on top of glue.
+I'll be blunt.
+The script is a mess, it's glue on top of glue.

 ### Quoting is inconsistent.